A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Challenges and Prospects

-To address these challenges, higher-quality 3D skeleton data should be collected or generated.
-First, the number of different identities and the skeleton data size of each identity should be expanded with a relatively balanced ratio, $e.g.,$ involving more identities with similar data size for each identity.
-The balanced data could benefit the model to be with better robustness against intra-identity diversity \cite{johnson2019survey}.
-Second, it is feasible to devise skeleton denoising models and augmentation strategies for skeleton generation.
-For example, the GAN-based pose generator \cite{yan2017skeleton} and diffusion models \cite{ho2020denoising} could be transferred to generate or/and denoise 3D skeleton data.
-To perform a more comprehensive SRID evaluation, the future efforts will include (a) collecting and opening new larger-scale SRID datasets, (b) transferring existing skeleton datasets from other areas that contain identities to person re-ID datasets and formulating appropriate evaluation protocols, (c) estimating 2D/3D skeletons from large-scale public person re-ID datasets (e.g., MARS) to construct new estimated-skeleton-based person re-ID datasets, so as to advance SRID research and related person re-ID community.
+To address these two challenges, higher-quality 3D skeleton data should be collected or generated.
+It is feasible to devise skeleton denoising models and augmentation strategies for skeleton generation.
+GAN-based pose generators \cite{yan2017skeleton} and diffusion models \cite{ho2020denoising} could be transferred to generate and denoise 3D skeleton data.
+The future efforts include (a) collecting and opening new larger-scale SRID datasets, (b) transferring existing skeleton datasets from other areas to person re-ID datasets and formulating appropriate evaluation protocols, (c) estimating 2D/3D skeletons from large-scale public person re-ID datasets to construct new estimated SRID datasets, so as to advance SRID research and related person re-ID community.